-- Bartonellosis is a bacterial infection common in certain valleys in the Andes Mountains of South America, acquired through the bite of an infected sandfly.
+- Bartonellosis is a bacterial infection common in certain valleys in the Andes Mountains in central Peru and parts of Ecuador, acquired through the bite of an infected sand fly.

 - Risk occurs in travelers going to affected areas who will have evening and nighttime outdoor exposure.